DamirPavlik/ascii-net/README.md

-# Custom Protocol Built on TCP/IP
+# ASCII NET — Custom Protocol Built on TCP/IP

 Welcome to the repository for my custom protocol, built on top of TCP/IP.
 This protocol provides a simple command-based system for real-time communication between clients and servers.
 It supports basic operations like registering users, joining channels, messaging, and listing users or channels.